BSharmi/DPM-LGCP/README.md

   -Results:  clustering results (RData files) on chromatin states

-- Simulation has code and results for simulation data
+- Simulation: has code and results for simulated data

-  -code – scripts to simulate transcription factors binding sites with twenty TFs and three clusters and evaluate results by applying clustering algorithm using non-homogeneous Poisson point process
+  -code: scripts to simulate transcription factors binding sites with twenty TFs and three clusters and evaluate results by applying clustering algorithm using non-homogeneous Poisson point process

-  -data – simulated data generated from scripts in ’code’ folder
+  -data: simulated data generated from scripts in ’code’ folder

-  -results – clustering results
+  -results:  clustering results on simulated data

-  -Neal_Alg3_funs’ has the main algorithm clustering functions.
+  -Neal_Alg3_funs: has the main algorithm clustering functions